AdamWojtul28/CEN3031_Group_Project/Sprint1.md

 - Basic login database for the backend

 ## What was successfully completed
+Backend:
+- Learning basics of go
+- Learning and implementing basic rest api functions such as updating, creating, and deleting a "user" in our SQL database
+- Creating an SQL database and making a table with user's information
 ## What was not successfully completed and why?
+Backend:
+- Making the rest api requests use variables and create a working system where http requests from the frontend can be processed for a working login
+  - We could not complete this because we had trouble understanding how to connect angular and go.
+We also need a better understanding of rest api